nh4ttruong/nh4ttruong/README.md

 ### readmedi 👋
-My GitHub just only uses to archive my study and it's maybe useless and boring to you.
+My GitHub just uses to archive my study and it's maybe useless and boring to you.
 So please don't disparage me!
 Thanks for your visiting! 👉👈
 <!--
 **nh4ttruong/nh4ttruong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.